NomicFoundation/hardhat/docs/hardhat-network/README.md

 ::: warning

 The account addresses and private keys shown in the output of `hardhat node` are deterministic: they are the same for _all_ Hardhat users.
 Accordingly, those private keys are well known, so there are probably bots monitoring these addresses on mainnet, waiting to withdraw any funds sent to them.
 Therefore, _do not send mainnet Ether to these addresses_.
-If you add any of these accounts to a wallet (eg Metamask), be very careful to avoid sending any mainnet Ether to it: consider naming the account something like "Hardhat - Unsafe", and be sure to delete the account from your wallet once you've finished testing.
+If you add any of these accounts to a wallet (eg Metamask), be very careful to avoid sending any mainnet Ether to it: consider naming the account something like "Hardhat - Unsafe".

 :::